Harlaxton Manor: Inner and outer gatehouses

 By the time Gregory came to begin the building of the entrance to the cour d'honneur, Salvin had been dismissed.
 The reason for this is unclear, but the consensus among architectural historians is that disagreements of Gregory's future plans for the design and decoration of his house led to an estrangement.
 After some consultations with Edward Blore, Gregory employed William Burn.
 Historic England credits Burn, his assistant David Bryce, and Gregory himself with the design of the gateway.
-Antram considers the lodges and screen to be unlike anything else in England of that date, and comparable only to the work of Vanbrugh at Blenheim Palace.
+Antram considers the lodges and screen to be unlike anything else in England of that date, and comparable only to the work of John Vanbrugh at Blenheim Palace.
 The central gateway is flanked by two pavilions with pierced archways and larger lodges to each side.
 The outer lodges are topped by "scrolled consoles [supporting] sacrophagi...the scale gargantuan".

 The outer gatehouse is earlier and was designed by Salvin in a much more restrained Tudor Revival style.

 Interior

 The interiors at Harlaxton have been described as "a prodigious display of decorative virtuosity unparalleled in 19th century England".
 The designers are an uncertain mixture of Salvin, Burn, Bryce and possibly others, all influenced by Gregory himself.
 Jill Franklin, in her 1981 study, The Gentleman's Country House and its plan 1835-1914, writes of the unusual nature of the interior layout of Harlaxton.
 Noting that there is no easy means of circulation, and that the entrance hall, the only public space at the front ground floor level, leads up via flights of stairs to two awkwardly placed landings, through which entrance is made into the main entertaining rooms of the house by concealed jib doors, she suggests that the house was always in fact designed for show, rather than for living; "a guided tour, with the visitor giving delighted cries of surprise as each door is flung open".

 In the early 19th century, Gregory is believed to have held a post at the British Embassy in Paris.
 While there, and taking advantage of the cheap prices occasioned by the end of the Napoleonic Wars, he embarked on a spending spree purchasing, "panelling, chimneypieces, furniture and tapestries in great quantity".
-He also travelled extensively, "as far as Constantinople and the Crimea", taking particular interest in the Baroque design of German and Austria.
+He also travelled extensively, "as far as Constantinople and the Crimea", taking particular interest in the Baroque design of Germany and Austria.
 The wood carver William Gibbs Rogers, who visited the house in the 1860s when Gregory's collection was still intact, recorded his impressions; "marbles, jaspers, cabinets, porcelain of fabulous value, Buhl, rare sculptures, delicate carvings, furniture, tapestries, all in glorious and unreadable confusion".

 The house was technologically advanced; a miniature railway, originally used to transport brick from Gregory's kilns to the house, and subsequently used to move coal, was run into the house on a viaduct and continued into the roof spaces to supply the internal coal bunkers.